Metal: 18ct yellow and white gold

 Cut: round brilliant

-The name comes from the Latin word Sapphiru which means ‘blue’.
+The name originates from the Latin word rubens which means ‘red’.